go-nv/goenv/docs/reference/COMMANDS.md

 💡 Recommendations:
   • Use 'goenv tools install <tool> --all' to install across all versions
-  • Use 'goenv tools sync <from> <to>' to copy tools between versions
+  • Use 'goenv tools sync-tools <from> <to>' to copy tools between versions
 ```

 **Tool Categories:**